Decodetalkers/deno-tool.lua/README.md

 ## How to do

-Write setting.lua under the top of fold
+Write settings.lua under the top of fold

 like
 ```lua